zeek/zeek/scripts/base/bif/event.bif.zeek.rst

    :Type: :zeek:type:`event` (c: :zeek:type:`connection`, p: :zeek:type:`pkt_hdr`)

-   Generated for all packets that make it into Bro's connection processing.
+   Generated for all packets that make it into Zeek's connection processing.
 In contrast to :zeek:id:`raw_packet` this filters out some more packets that don't pass certain sanity checks.